onsip/SIP.js/docs/api/sip.js.session.md

 ## Remarks

+The transport behaves in a deterministic manner according to the the state defined in [SessionState](./sip.js.sessionstate.md)<!-- -->.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `Session` class.

 ## Properties